 Dutch bikes commonly used a coaster brake.
 A coaster brake, or a back pedal brake, is a type of drum incorporated into the back hub with an internal freewheel.
 Simple put, when you pedal back, your brake.
 This explains as well why we usually don’t see derailleurs on a Dutch bike.
 The coaster brake works perfectly with the straight chain-line and doesn’t need a lot of maintenance.
 The main advantage of the coaster brake, compared to the V-brakes, is that it is not influenced by the weather.
 Hot weather, rain or snow, the back pedal brake will do its job.

 Nowadays, the more practical V-brakes are used more frequently (front and back) but they remain not quite as effective as the back pedal brake: they wear down easily and are not as efficient in dusty or dirty conditions.
 However, in a hilly urban environment V-brakes are essential as the pedal brake can not be effectively used while going uphill.
-We decided to go with our vintage looking caliper brakes for both front and back wheels because they are reliable and much easier to then V-brakes.
+We decided to go with our vintage looking caliper brakes for both front and back wheels because they are reliable, great for hills, and much easier to use and set up.

 Another characteristic of the Dutch bike is that it includes generator-powered lights: a red rear light and typically a round chrome headlight on the front.
 Power is generated by a hub or a tyre-driven dynamo, resulting in an unlimited supply of energy.
 No need to take of your removable lights (for them not to get stolen), the lights are permanently attached to your bike, and light will always be available.
 The traditional, tyre-driven “bottle” generators is still one of the most popular systems out there, because of their low cost and maintenance.
 Downside of this system is that is affected by rain or puddles, and has quite a drag.
 For this reason we decided to use battery powered lights.
 Alternatively, the dynamo hubs have less drag, are silent and efficient and do not wear out your tire, but expensive.
 That is why you will find that most real Dutch bikes will have a bottle dynamo, build onto the frame itself (usually the front fork).